 Lack of empathy

-Narcissistic managers act like they are the saviour of the day, every single day.
-Truth is, they are incredibly lazy.
-You will often find a narcissistic manager trying to ‘pick your brain’ (or that of others) because they really don’t feel the need to crack their own brain.
-Why should they come up with the ideas, when they have you to do that for them?
+You might often find a narcissistic boss trying to ‘pick your brain’ (or that of others) because they really don’t feel the need to crack their own brain.
+Why should they come up with the ideas, when they have you and an entire team to do that for them?
 The narcissistic boss often lacks leadership skills or the ability to inspire or genuinely motivate people, as they essentially love to dictate and sit back and watch while their team does all the work.

 Easily takes the credit

-This point kind of ties in with the previous two points.
-As already mentioned, the narcissistic manager cares tremendously about what people think of them and how they look in front of others.
-So if they need to take the credit for something they DID NOT DO… I repeat they had NADA involvement in this, just because it will make them look good, they will not think twice about doing so.
+Additionally, they are mostly concerned about what people think of them and how they look in front of others.
+So if they need to take the credit for something they did not have any involvement in, just because it will make them look good, they will not think twice about doing so.